Simple Weeknight Salmon en Papillote + Fresh Thyme is a foolproof way to cook amazing salmon any night of the week!

 - (Sometimes I sprinkle a little bit more olive oil on top at this point to just make sure it has a ton of moisture)

 - Wrap up the salmon in the parchment paper, trying to trap in all the air, or in a piece of foil.

 - Tie kitchen twine around it if using parchment,

-- Place on a cookie sheet and bake at 425 (middle rack) for 12-14 minutes or until cooked thoroughly.
-The cooking time will vary depend you may need to cook upwards of 20 minutes, you just need to keep checking; when done the salmon will flake apart.
+- Place on a cookie sheet and bake at 425 (middle rack) for 15 minutes or until cooked thoroughly.
+The cooking time will vary depending upon how big/thick your piece of salmon is; you may need to cook upwards of 20 minutes, you just need to keep checking; when done the salmon will flake apart easily with a fork.